Anne Heywood: Later career

 Heywood starred in I Want What I Want (1972), a box-office and critical flop produced by Stross, then went to Italy for the giallo film The Killer Is on the Phone (1972) and The Nun and the Devil (1973), again as a nun.
 In Hollywood, she was the female lead in Trader Horn (1973), a failed remake of a 1931 classic film, then she returned to Italy for Love Under the Elms (1974).

 Heywood starred in Good Luck, Miss Wyckoff (1979), produced by Stross and in the Italian satanic horror Ring of Darkness (1979).
 Both films were failures.
-She then had supporting roles in Sadat (1983) and the science fiction film What Waits Below (1984).
-Her career declined in the 1980s.
+She then had supporting roles in the miniseries Sadat (1983) and the science fiction film What Waits Below (1984).
 Her penultimate role was portraying Manon Brevard Marcel in a 1988 two-part episode, "The Mystery of Manon," of the popular US television series The Equalizer, starring fellow British actor Edward Woodward.

 After the death of Stross in 1988, she retired from acting.

-Personal life and death
+Personal life

 Heywood was married for twenty-eight years to British film producer Raymond Stross, who produced most of her films after they met in Ireland in July 1959 during the filming of A Terrible Beauty.
 After their marriage in Zurich, Switzerland on 12 February 1960, the couple subsequently collaborated on several British and international films, including The Brain, The Very Edge, Ninety Degrees in the Shade, The Fox, Midas Run, I Want What I Want, and Good Luck, Miss Wyckoff.

 Following Stross' death in 1988, Heywood retired and never appeared on screen again.
 In 1991, she married her second husband, George Danzig Druke, a former Assistant Attorney General of New York State, who died on 7 October 2021 in Beverly Hills, aged 98.
 Heywood lived in Beverly Hills, California.

+Death

-Anne Heywood died from cancer in Houston, Texas on 27 October 2023, aged 91.
+Heywood died from cancer in Houston, Texas on 27 October 2023, aged 91.
 Her death was announced 7 months later.